zsorosz/lab-express-spotify-ejs/readme.md

 ## Iteration 2 | Express Setup

-Now let's create a `views` folder and let's add the `layout.hbs` file in it.
+Now let's create a `views` folder and let's add the `layout.ejs` file in it.
 At this moment we should have the following structure of folders and files:

 ```